Roman-Blinkov/kubernaughty/docs/part2-basic-setup.md

 * [Azure Container Insights / Monitoring setup](#insights)
 * [Idle IO?
 The plot thickens](#idleio)
 * [Azure Monitoring of the *nodepool*](#nodepool)
-Looking at the Azure Container Insight workbooks(#workbooks)
+Looking at the Azure Container Insight workbooks(#workbooks)wd
 <a name="intro"></a>
 ## Quick Intro